 21 Dos And Don’ts Of Breaking Up With Your Girlfriend

-For instance, ghosting is one of the most awful ways of ending a relationship, no matter how casual or serious.
+For instance, ghosting is one of the most awful ways of ending a relationship, no matter how casual or serious, and certainly not the way to go if you want to break up with your girlfriend without hurting her.
 However, say you’ve just discovered that your girlfriend had been cheating on you all along.
 You may be hurting too much to have that final conversation with her.
 In that case, just upping and vanishing from her life may well be what you need to do to protect yourself.
 And the decision to ghost is near justified.

 While the breaking up rules are largely contextual, there are certain basics breaking up rules that can make the process of moving on easier for both you and your ex.
 So, if you’re wondering how to break up with your girlfriend the right way, here are 21 such dos and don’ts to bear in mind: